The Englishwoman's Domestic Magazine

 The Englishwoman's Domestic Magazine (EDM) was a monthly magazine which was published between 1852 and 1879.
-Initially, the periodical was jointly edited by Isabella Mary Beeton and her husband Samuel Orchart Beeton, with Isabella contributing to sections on domestic management, fashion, embroidery and even translations of French novels.
+Initially, the periodical was jointly edited by Isabella Mary Beeton and her husband Samuel Orchart Beeton, with Isabella contributing to sections on domestic management, fashion, embroidery and translations of French novels.
 Some of her contributions were later collected to form her widely acclaimed Book of Household Management.
 The editors sought to inform as well as entertain their readers; providing the advice of an 'encouraging friend' and 'cultivation of the mind' alongside serialised fiction, short stories and poetry.
 More unusually, it also featured patterns for dressmaking.

 Originally priced at 2d, the periodical was a relatively cheap option for young, middle-class women.
 In 1860, however, following the Paper Tax abolition, the Beeton's decided to take the publication in a slightly different direction; opting to relaunch in a larger format and include high quality coloured plates.
 Subsequently, the price of the magazine rose to 6d.

 In 1865, following the death of Isabella Beeton, the magazine was co-edited by her friend, Matilda Brown.

 In 1867, Beeton expanded the existing correspondence section of the magazine.
 The contents of this "Conversazione", now included contributions by men, included material extolling the attractions of corsetry/tight-lacing, cross-dressing and flagellation; extracts on the latter were republished in pornographic compilations such as The Birchen Bouquet.